Table of Contents

 Health insurance has always been a norm in the corporate world across developed nations.
-For countries like the USA, employers with 50 or more employees have to offer mandatory employee health insurance.
+In countries like the USA, employers with 50 or more employees have to offer mandatory employee health insurance.
 The concept of mandatory employee insurance in India, however, has not been very uncommon.
 For several years, the Indian corporate system, specifically the startup and SME ecosystem has kept employee insurance in the backseat.

 Mandatory Employee Insurance in India